 WHAT EXACTLY IS A POWER OF ATTORNEY OR POA AND DO I REALLY NEED ONE?

 A POA is as important as a Will.
 A POA is a document that authorizes someone else to step in (the Agent) and make decisions and be an advocate to help protect the person who makes the POA (the Principal).
-We typically combine financial decision making powers and medical decision making powers in the same POA document.
-For a married couple, they frequently first designate the other spouse as their first agent, and then designated children or other close family members or friends as a secondary agent.
+We typically combine financial decision-making powers and medical decision-making powers in the same POA document.
+A married couple, frequently first designates the other spouse as their first agent, and then designated children or other close family members or friends as a secondary agent.
 A POA is only in effect during the Principal's lifetime, these powers end upon death.

 WHAT PENNSYLVANIA LAW CONTROLS POAS?

 The POA regulations for both the adoption and the fiduciary administration are set forth in the Pennsylvania PEF Code.
 The Pennsylvania Legislature amended the POA law and new requirements went into effect in 2015.
 The Legislature was concerned about problems of elder abuse and the potential stealing of funds from older victims, and greater safeguards are built into the law.
 For the first time, banks and other financial institutions may have reimbursed the victim of a POA breach, if it can be demonstrated that the financial institution permitted someone to act improperly under the POA and if those powers are not explicitly stated in the express terms of the POA.

 WHAT IS THE DIFFERENCE BETWEEN A LIMITED AND A GENERAL POA?